LivePersonInc/knowledge-center-archive/pages/documents/Marketplace Solutions/marketplace-user-guide.md

 ### 3. Provider domain integration

 * [Add the Conversational Cloud tag to your website ](/getting-started-add-the-liveperson-tag-to-your-website.html)
-* Provide a <div> container for each brand engagement
+* Provide a container for each brand engagement
 * Include the Marketplace metadata for each brand

 ## Reporting Solutions for a Marketplace